How Quickly Can I Get Disability Benefits for Esophageal Cancer?

 • coughing or a hoarse voice.

-Because esophageal cancer is generally discovered in its later stages, the prognosis for those who are diagnosed with it is often poor.
+Because esophageal cancer is generally discovered in its later stages, the prognosis for those diagnosed with it is often poor.

 Disability Benefits for Esophageal Cancer